paradiselabs-ai/WebSplat/claudeDev_docs/sequentialDocs/04_backendSetup.md

 - Implement API endpoints for frontend communication
 - Integrate AI models and external tools
 - Set up database and ORM
+- Scalable database for multiple end-users of websplat who upon logging in, using a secure authorization login, are able to access WebSplat in a new clean instance and environment for each end-user
+- Authorization system to determine the access level for each authorized end-user

 ## Steps